qjiangzhao/TEtrimmer/README.md

 # We are trying to notarize the app.
 ```
 Installation is not required, unpack and double-click the executable file to start TEtrimmerGUI.
 It may take
 around 30s for initialization after double-clicking "TEtrimmerGUI", please be patient for the first time.
+You can put

-You can put the executable file on your desktop or launchpad.
+the executable file on your desktop or launchpad to make it easier to start it.

 ### Run TEtrimmerGUI by the source code